-Summary: In the 12 months ending September 30, both Larimer and Weld Counties saw upticks in business bankruptcies compared to 2021.
+Summary: In the 12 months ending December 31, 2022 Weld County saw an uptick in business bankruptcies compared to 2021.
 In contrast, non-business bankruptcies declined.

-This likely indicates that the Pandemic supports helped individuals and some businesses weather the economic downturn.
-However, the uptick in business bankruptcies show that the supports may not have been enough.

-Regardless, the level of both business and non-business cases filed in 2021 and in 2022 is lower than it was in both 2019 and 2020.
+In Larimer County, the number of business bankruptcies stayed flat from 2021 to 2022 and non-business bankruptcies declined slightly.
+The level of both business and non-business cases in both counties that were filed in 2021 and in 2022 is lower than it was in both 2019 and 2020.

+The data shows that the Pandemic supports did seem to stabilize business and personal finances.
+Even with the uptick in business bankruptcies in Weld County, the level is still below pre-Pandemic levels.

 Source: U.S. Bankruptcy Courts.
-Frequency: quarterly, 3-month lag Updated: 01/20/2023
+Frequency: quarterly, 3-month lag Updated: 04/26/2023